rtoal/flask-security-homework/README.md

 # Flask Homework Assignment

-In class we build up a trivial Flask application and demonstrated XSS, CSRF and SQL injection attacks against it.
+In class we built up a trivial Flask application and demonstrated XSS, CSRF and SQL injection attacks against it.

 This repo contains the code from the class code-along, which did patch those